Gus Fring: Season 4

-Gus arranges to meet with Don Eladio and the other cartel leaders to work out the differences that have caused the cartel to disrupt Gus' business and he brings Mike and Jesse with him.
+Gus arranges to meet with Don Eladio and the other cartel leaders to work out the differences that have caused the cartel to disrupt Gus's business and he brings Mike and Jesse with him.
 Jesse cooks a superior batch of meth and Gus offers to have him stay in Mexico and work for the cartel.
-Jesse is apprehensive, but the offer is a ruse.
+Jesse is apprehensive but the offer is a ruse.
 During the party at Eladio's house to celebrate their rapprochement, Gus tricks Eladio and most of the other cartel leaders into drinking from a poisoned bottle of tequila.
-Gus takes the first drink to alleviate suspicion but forces himself to vomit afterward.
-During the fight that ensues after cartel leaders begin dying from the poison's effects, Jesse helps the ill Gus and wounded Mike escape, killing Hector's last known living grandson, Joaquin Salamanca, in the process.
-He brings them to Dr. Goodman's makeshift hospital that Gus had previously arranged at his villa, where both receive treatment.
+Gus takes the first drink to alleviate suspicion but forces himself to vomit afterwards.
+During the fight that ensues after cartel leaders begin dying, Jesse helps the ill Gus and wounded Mike escape, killing Hector's last known living grandson, Joaquin Salamanca, in the process.
+He brings them to Dr. Goodman at a makeshift hospital Gus had arranged at his villa.
 After recovering, Gus returns to Albuquerque and taunts Hector, telling him the cartel leaders are all dead, and that because of Joaquin's death, the Salamanca family line ends with Hector.
 Jesse is no longer loyal to Walt and refuses to serve as his protector.
-With the DEA beginning to connect Gale's death to Gus, Gus fires Walt and threatens to kill Walt's family if he retaliates or informs.
+With the DEA beginning to connect Gale's death to Gus, Gus fires Walt and starts planning to kill Hank, threatening to kill Walt's family if he retaliates or informs.

-Considering his life at risk, Walt attempts to kill Gus with a pipe bomb attached to his car, but Gus senses something amiss and walks away from the vehicle.
-Panicked, Walt recovers the bomb and hides at his home.
-After unsuccessfully attempting to enlist Jesse's help in killing Gus, Walt poisons Andrea's son Brock and convinces Jesse that Gus is responsible.
-Jesse agrees to help Walt and tells him about Gus' routine, including his visits to Hector at the nursing home.
-Persuaded by Walt's promise of a final revenge against Gus, Hector pretends to have become a DEA informant.
-Gus visits Hector and prepares to kill him with a lethal injection, but Hector begins ringing the bell on his wheelchair to activate the pipe bomb.
-Seeing the bomb attached beneath Hector's seat, Gus tries to flee the room.
-The bomb explodes, killing Hector and Tyrus; Gus appears unhurt at first, but the camera slowly tracks around him to reveal that the blast has torn off the right side of his face.
-He calmly adjusts his tie before collapsing to the floor, dead.
+After failing to enlist Jesse's help in killing Gus, Walt poisons Andrea's son Brock and convinces Jesse that Gus is responsible.
+Jesse agrees to help Walt, who tries to kill Gus with a pipe bomb attached to his car; Gus senses something amiss and walks away.
+Walt recovers the bomb and Jesse tells him about Gus's routine, including visits to Hector at the nursing home.
+Persuaded by Walt's promise of final revenge against Gus, Hector pretends to be a DEA informant.
+Gus visits Hector and prepares to kill him with a lethal injection, but Hector begins ringing the bell on his wheelchair, which activates the pipe bomb.
+Gus tries to flee but the bomb explodes, killing Hector and Tyrus; Gus appears unharmed at first, but the camera pans to reveal that the blast blew off the right side of his face.
+He reflexively adjusts his tie before collapsing to the floor, dead.